Ana-Alice-Honorio/Ana-Alice-Honorio/README.md

 <h3>
   More about me
 </h3>
 You can call me Alice.
-From Minas Gerais and lives in RJ for just over 10 years.
-I'm married, I have a baby named Aurora and 8 pet cats.
-My hobby is reading, cosplay and chess.
-In addition to movies / series.
 I graduated in 2019 in HR.
 Since then I have worked as a recruiter specifically in IT.
 I started studying software development and here I am.
-I recently started acting as a developer using Javascript stacks.

 ##